 - Identity exploration or concerns

 - Sexuality, sexual concerns, and adjustment

-In addition to exploring empowerment through narrative, Aurora also believes in the integration of social justice within integrative practice in order to provide support for the whole person, including their experience of identity, relationships, community, and environment.
-She is dedicated in exploring and addressing barriers in accessing services in order to provide integrative healthcare to all individuals, regardless of race, gender, identity, experience, or circumstance.
+As a provider, Aurora believes in the integration of social justice within an integrative practice in order to provide support for the whole person.
+This includes recognition and inquiry of the influence of systemic oppression (sexism, racism, etc.) as well as one’s experience of identity, family of origin, relationships, community, and environment within the therapeutic relationship.
+She is also invested in exploring and addressing barriers to accessing services in order to provide integrative healthcare to all individuals, regardless of race, gender, class, identity, experience, or circumstance.